einarwh/experiments-in-powerblog/content/blog-posts/technical-debt-isnt-technical.md

 Again we see the focus on the technical aspects, as if technical debt were caused by clumsy, unskilled programmers with nagging, incompetent project leaders – and hence as if it were fixable by some virtuous programmer – a master craftsman, no less! – using generic, context-free principles like SOLID, dependency injection and patterns.
 It is not!
 Code hygiene is certainly a virtue, but it is no substitute for modelling, just like frantically washing your hands is not sufficient for successful surgery.
 Getting lost in code hygiene discussions is like arguing about the optimal kinds of soap and water temperature while the patient is dying on the operating table.

 And yet it is indirectly true: a developer who doesn’t know the importance of understanding the problem domain, of proper modelling, will certainly fail to write elegant code.
 Elegance of the implementation can only stem from an elegant model that reflects a deep understanding of the problem addressed.

-Down payment
+## Paying off debt

 This has deep ramifications, in particular in how we address technical debt.
-Refactoring is another successful meme in software development, and we often use it to describe the process of making down payments on technical debt.
+Refactoring is another successful meme in software development, and we often use it to describe the process of paying off technical debt.
 But if technical debt isn’t just clumsy code, if instead it is clumsy code caused by unresolved ambiguity in the problem domain, then it is poorly addressed by rearranging code.
 We need to start in the other end, with a better understanding of the problem we are trying to solve, and with modelling concepts permeating the code instead of branches and booleans.
 This is what Eric Evans calls “refactoring towards deeper insight”.
 Unless we have a model to drive our efforts, there is no reason to believe that we will be able to do much better than before.
 Refactoring without an improved domain model is just hubris.

-    A rewrite will end up with the same problems as the original unless you close the understanding gap. — @sarahmei
+> A rewrite will end up with the same problems as the original unless you close the understanding gap. — @sarahmei

-To conclude
+## To conclude

 That’s what I wanted to say about technical debt.
 It’s not very technical at all.
 It’s about code that gets bad because humans fail to communicate when trying to solve problems in some business domain using software.
 It usually is.